mariusae/heapster/README.md

 # Ostrich integration

-If you use [Ostrich](https://github.com/twitter/ostrich) (with the scala2.8 branch), and run your program with heapster, you can generate runtime heap profiles like so:
+If you use [Ostrich](https://github.com/twitter/ostrich), and run your program with heapster, you can generate runtime heap profiles like so:

     $ curl 'localhost:9990/pprof/heap?pause=10&sample_period=1024' > /tmp/prof